waleedhad/AudioMuse-AI-cuda_12.2/README.md

     *   Multiple RQ workers (at least 2 recommended) process tasks in parallel.
 Main tasks (e.g., full library analysis, entire evolutionary clustering process) often spawn and manage child tasks (e.g., per-album analysis, batches of clustering iterations).
     *   **Analysis Phase:**
         *   Workers fetch metadata and download audio from Jellyfin, processing albums individually.
-        *   Essentia and TensorFlow models analyze tracks for features (tempo, key, energy) and predictions (genres, moods, etc.).
+        *   Librosa and TensorFlow models analyze tracks for features (tempo, key, energy) and predictions (genres, moods, etc.).
         *   Analysis results are saved to PostgreSQL.
     *   **Clustering Phase:**
         *   The option to use embeddings for clustering is currently available in the "Advanced" section of the UI.